Mitchell-D-Jans/Mitchell-D-Jans.github.io/README.md

       Hello!
       I am a PhD student studying fine-grained cohesive sediments at Princeton University in Princeton, New Jersey. <br /><br />

-      I hold a Bachelor's of Science in Civil Engineering from the University of Minnesota Duluth and a Masters of Arts in Civil and Environmental Engineering from Princeton University.
+      I hold a Bachelor of Science in Civil Engineering from the University of Minnesota Duluth and a Master of Arts in Civil and Environmental Engineering from Princeton University.
     </p>

     <div class="about-photos">